Piyushn02/creditriskmodeling/README.md

 ## Key documents

 Notebooks
-1 - A preprocessing notebook
+1 - A preprocessing notebook- data preparation
-2 - A notebook on selecting features for probability of default (PD) and modelling PD
-3 - A notebook on modelling loss given default (LGD), exposure at default (EAD) and Expected Loss (EL)
+2 - A notebook on selecting features for probability of default (PD) and modelling PD  - PD modeling 3 - A notebook on modelling loss given default (LGD), exposure at default (EAD) and Expected Loss (EL)